avocado - Man Page

 Options for subcommand list (avocado list --help):

-positional arguments: reference List of test references (aliases or paths).
-If empty, avocado will list tests on the configured test source, (see 'avocado config --datadir') Also, if there are other test loader plugins active, tests from those plugins might also show up (behavior may vary among plugins) optional arguments: -h, --help show this help message and exit -V, --verbose Whether to show extra information (headers and summary).
-Current: False loader options: --loaders [LOADERS [LOADERS ...]]
+positional arguments: references List of test references (aliases or paths).
+If empty, Avocado will list tests on the configured test source, (see "avocado config --datadir") Also, if there are other test loader plugins active, tests from those plugins might also show up (behavior may vary among plugins) optional arguments: -h, --help show this help message and exit --resolver Uses the Avocado resolver method (part of the nrunner architecture) to detect tests.
+This is enabled by default and exists only for compatibility purposes, and will be removed soon.
+To use the legacy (loader) method for finding tests, set the "--loader" option --loader Uses the Avocado legacy (loader) method for finding tests.
+This option will exist only for a transitional period until the legacy (loader) method is deprecated and removed --write-recipes-to-directory DIRECTORY Writes runnable recipe files to a directory.
+Valid only when using --resolver. --json JSON_FILE Writes output to a json file. loader options: --loaders LOADER_NAME_OR_TEST_TYPE [LOADER_NAME_OR_TEST_TYPE ...]
 Overrides the priority of the test loaders.
 You can specify either @loader_name or TEST_TYPE.
-By default it tries all available loaders according to priority set in settings->plugins.loaders. --external-runner EXECUTABLE Path to an specific test runner that allows the use of its own tests.
-This should be used for running tests that do not conform to Avocado' SIMPLE testinterface and can not run standalone.
-Note: the use of --external-runner overwrites the --loaders to "external_runner" --external-runner-chdir {runner,test} Change directory before executing tests.
+By default it tries all available loaders according to priority set in settings->plugins.loaders. --external-runner EXTERNAL_RUNNER Path to an specific test runner that allows the use of its own tests.
+This should be used for running tests that do not conform to Avocado's SIMPLE test interface and can not run standalone.
+Note: the use of --external-runner overwrites the --loaders to 'external_runner' --external-runner-chdir {runner,test} Change directory before executing tests.
 This option may be necessary because of requirements and/or limitations of the external test runner.
-If the external runner requires to be run from its own base directory,use "runner" here.
-If the external runner runs tests based on files and requires to be run from the directory where those files are located, use "test" here and specify the test directory with the option "--external-runner-testdir".
-Defaults to "None" --external-runner-testdir DIRECTORY Where test files understood by the external test runner are located in the filesystem.
-Obviously this assumes and only applies to external test runners that run tests from files filtering parameters: --filter-by-tags TAGS Filter tests based on tags --filter-by-tags-include-empty Include all tests without tags during filtering.
+If the external runner requires to be run from its own base directory, use 'runner' here.
+If the external runner runs tests based on files and requires to be run from the directory where those files are located, use 'test' here and specify the test directory with the option '--external-runner-testdir'. --external-runner-testdir DIRECTORY Where test files understood by the external test runner are located in the filesystem.
+Obviously this assumes and only applies to external test runners that run tests from files filtering parameters: -t TAGS, --filter-by-tags TAGS Filter tests based on tags --filter-by-tags-include-empty Include all tests without tags during filtering.
 This effectively means they will be kept in the test suite found previously to filtering. --filter-by-tags-include-empty-key Include all tests that do not have a matching key in its key:val tags.
 This effectively means those tests will be kept in the test suite found previously to filtering.

 Options for subcommand plugins (avocado plugins --help):